mutant-remix/mutant-remix/CONTRIBUTING.md

 ```

 ### Color variations
-If some emojis are just color variations of each other (for example, skin tones, some flags, colored shapes), you should consider making a template emoji with no color of it's own.
+If some emojis are just color variations of each other (for example, skin tones, some flags, colored shapes), you should consider making a template emoji colored in shades of magenta.
 Then, you may use colormaps in the metadata to color it during the build process.

 This will make sure that the emojis are consistent with each other and that they are all updated when one of them is changed, as well as keep the structure of the project more tidy.